Rounak-28/volume-control-python/README.md

 This is a python project where you can control media volume using finger gesture.

-for this project I used packages like openCV, mediapipe, pynput, etc.
+for this project I used packages like OpenCV, mediapipe, pynput, etc.